AG 9: The role of semantic extension and pragmatics in synchronic language change, language development and language variation

 Ad hoc metonymy in naturalistic contexts: The role of individual differences in conventionalisation

-Camilo R. Ronderos (University of Oslo)
+Camilo R. Ronderos (Oslo)

 Developmental evidence for distinguishing between aptness and conventionality in metaphor comprehension

-Kenny Smith (University of Edinburgh)
+Kenny Smith (Edinburgh)

 The experimental study of semantic extension in novel communication systems